Music of Nigeria: Yoruba

 The Yoruba have a drumming tradition, with a characteristic use of the dundun hourglass tension drums.
 Ensembles using the dundun play a type of music that is also called dundun.
 These ensembles consist of various sizes of tension drums, along with kettledrums (gudugudu).
 The leader of a dundun ensemble is the iyalu, who uses the drum to "talk" by imitating the tonality of Yoruba Much of Yoruba music is spiritual in nature, and is devoted to their God.

-Yoruba music has become the most important component of modern Nigerian popular music, as a result of its early influence from European, Islamic and Brazilian forms.
+Yoruba music is one of the most important components of modern Nigerian popular music, as a result of its early influence from European, Islamic and Brazilian forms.
 These influences stemmed from the importation of brass instruments, sheet music, Islamic percussion and styles brought by Brazilian merchants.
-In both the Nigeria's most populous city, Lagos, and the largest city of Ibadan, these multicultural traditions were brought together and became the root of Nigerian popular music.
-Modern styles such as Ayinde Barrister's fuji, Salawa Abeni's waka and Yusuf Olatunji's sakara are derived primarily from Yoruba traditional music.Yoruba music have now come of age and the new generation of Nigerian music now sing in their native language.
-9ice is one of many that broke into the industry with Gongo Aso and many more artist followed.
-UK based saxophonist Tunday Akintan created yorubeat based on Yorùbá rhythms.
-Listening to Timi Korus Babe mi Jowo and Flosha denotes artist home and abroad now rap and sing in yoruba and not forgetting their heritage.
+In both Nigeria's most populous city, Lagos, and the largest city of Ibadan, these multicultural traditions combined add to the multicultural musical tapestry of Nigerian popular music.
+Modern styles such as Ayinde Barrister's fuji, Salawa Abeni's waka, and Yusuf Olatunji's sakara are derived primarily from Yoruba traditional music.
+Many contemporary Yoruban musicians sing in their native language.
+9ice is one of many that broke into the industry with Gongo Aso.
+UK-based saxophonist Tunday Akintan created yorubeat based on Yorùbá rhythms.
+Timi Korus, Babe mi Jowo, and Flosha rap and sing in Yoruba.

 Theatrical music

 Nigerian theatre makes extensive use of music.
 Often, this is simply traditional music used in a theatrical production without adaptation.
 However, there are also distinct styles of music used in Nigerian opera.
 Here, music is used to convey an impression of the dramatic action to the audience.
 Music is also used in literary drama, although its musical accompaniment is more sparingly used than in opera; again, music communicates the mood or tone of events to the audience.
 An example is John Pepper Clark's The Ozidi Saga, a play about murder and revenge, featuring both human and non-human actors.
 Each character in the play is associated with a personal theme song, which accompanies battles in which the character is involved.

 Traditional Nigerian theatre includes puppet shows in Borno State and among the Ogoni and Tiv, and the ancient Yoruba Aláàrìnjó tradition, which may be descended from the Egúngún masquerade.
 With the influx of road-building colonial powers, these theatre groups spread across the country and their productions grew ever more elaborate.
 They now typically use European instruments, film extracts and recorded music.

-In the past, both Hubert Ogunde and Ade Love, of blessed memories, produced soundtracks of their movies using very rich Yoruba language.
+In the past, both Hubert Ogunde and Ade Love produced soundtracks for their movies using very rich Yoruba language.
 Modern-day Yoruba film and theater music composers among whom Tope Alabi is the flagbearer have variously accompanied dramatic actions with original music.